 Construction of Alternative 2 would result in the permanent and temporary losses of modeled habitat for special-status bats (Table 10-2e) and potential destruction of roosts or roost abandonment, which could cause injury or mortality of individuals or non-volant pups.
-Impacts would be similar to those described for Alternatives 1 and 3 except that construction of South Road, TRR West, and Sacramento River discharge would result in additional loss of modeled habitat and the smaller inundation area would result in reduced loss of modeled habitat.
-Overall, permanent impacts on bat roosting/foraging habitat and temporary impacts on foraging habitat would be greater under Alternative 2.
-Overall, permanent impacts on bat foraging habitat would be less under Alternative 2 because of the smaller inundation area and impacts associated with dams and dikes, and temporary impacts on roosting/foraging habitat would be less under Alternative 2 because fewer impacts on roosting/foraging habitat from the regulating reservoirs and conveyance complex (Appendix 10C, Tables 10C-21, 10C-22, and 10C-23).
-Additional removal of roosting habitat would also result in an increased potential for injury or mortality of individuals.
+Impacts would be similar to those described for Alternatives 1 and 3 except that construction of South Road, TRR West, and Sacramento River discharge under Alternative 2 would result in additional loss of modeled habitat and permanent impacts on modeled habitat would be less under Alternative 2 because the inundation area would be smaller.
+Additional removal of habitat would also result in an increased potential for injury or mortality of individuals.